bramley/phplist-plugin-subscribers/README.md

 ## Version history ##

     version     Description
-    2.31.1+20220921 Fix poor response time copying subscriber results with a large number of subscribers 2.31.0+20220112 Add remote access page to import subscribers 2.30.3+20211009 Rework not confirmed report query to be compatible with ONLY_FULL_GROUP_BY
+    2.32.0+20221224 Add command to set attribute value to empty string 2.31.1+20220921 Fix poor response time copying subscriber results with a large number of subscribers 2.31.0+20220112 Add remote access page to import subscribers 2.30.3+20211009 Rework not confirmed report query to be compatible with ONLY_FULL_GROUP_BY